-- Anticipated schedule of annual school tours: October, December, February, April - School information sessions: October July - Student orientation session: July first week of August the target community of East Los Angeles, and using postcards and flyers (printed in English and Spanish) distributed at local businesses and community organizations, youth organizations, social service providers, faith-based organizations, grocery stores, public libraries and other local schools.
+- Anticipated schedule of annual school tours: October, December, February, April - School information sessions: October July - Student orientation session: July first week of August

+Information sessions and school tours will be advertised on the school's website and through direct mail to the parents of eligible students who attend elementary, middle and high schools in the target community of {SCHOOL TARGET COMMUNITY}, and using postcards and flyers (printed in English and Spanish) distributed at local businesses and community organizations, youth organizations, social service providers, faith-based organizations, grocery stores, public libraries and other local schools.
 Information sessions will be conducted in English and in Spanish and held at different venues throughout the community.